Rent your very own Mediterranean paradise

 Kalkan

 Kalkan has got it all.
 Overlooking what is arguably the most beautiful bay on Turkey's Mediterranean coast, what was once the Greek fishing village of Kalamaki can claim facilities unrivalled in most other neighbouring towns.
 Shopping and dining are world class and charming little beaches and swimming platforms an easy stroll or short water-taxi ride away.
-What's more, Kalkan is within easy striking distance of Turkey's longest beach, a sandy stretch measuring more than 20km long at Patara, and some of the most important ruins in the region, including those at Xanthos, the ancient capital of Lycia.
+What's more, Kalkan is within easy striking distance of Turkey's longest beach, a stretch of golden sand measuring more than 20km long at Patara, and some of the most important ruins in the region, including those at Xanthos, the ancient capital of Lycia.

 Kalkan montage